Nurseries and early years - your questions answered

 Who will take special responsibility for my child?

 You should be assigned a key worker who will keep you up to speed with your child's time at nursery and development in general.
 S/he will help plan activities for your child, monitor and assess progress and amend their activity and learning programmes as necessary.
 They should be involved with identifying any support needs and should listen and act on any concerns or worries you may have.
 Parent-nursery communication is important and should be frequent.
 You should hope for daily feedback, not just a summary of what your child has done but how they have been - warts and all.
-See Sussing Out A Nursery - On A Visit, for details of the type of activities that should be on offer.

 Will my child's progress be monitored?